I Feel Pretty: Marc Silverstein and Abby Kohn Talk Co-Writing Their Feature Debut - MovieMaker Magazine

 Abby Kohn, Michelle Williams, Busy Philipps, and Marc Silverstein attend the after party of STX Entertainment’s I Feel Pretty premiere in Los Angeles, CA.

 MovieMaker Magazine: Why did it take so long for you direct a feature?
-Was write this script written for you to direct?
+And did you write this script specifically for you two to direct?

 Abby Kohn (AK): We took a few months off of our writing gigs and said that we’re going to write this and attach ourselves as directors.
 We aren’t going to sell this if we don’t come with the package.
 If we didn’t sell it, we didn’t sell it, but we were confident that if this one got made, we were going to be doing it.